YA Book Prize

 Key stage: KS3, KS4, KS5

-Region(s): All of UK
+Region(s): All of UK and Ireland

 The YA Book Prize was launched in 2014 and was the first prize in the UK and Ireland to focus specifically on fiction for teenagers and young adults.
 It is organised by book trade magazine The Bookseller in partnership with Edinburgh International Book Festival.